Philip of Cognac: Life

 No other source corroborates this, or explicitly indicates that Aimar of Limoges's death was a violent one.
 However, Guiraut de Bornelh's planh (lament) for him, Planc e sospir, does suggest his death was unexpected.

-A further reference to Philip is found in the Pipe Rolls for 1201 of his uncle, John, King of England: "Et Philippo f.
-R. Ricardi 1 m. de dono R." ("And to Philip, son of King Richard, one mark as a gift"), but nothing later.
-It seems likely that he died early in the 13th century.
+A further reference to Philip is found in the pipe rolls for 1201 of his uncle, John, King of England: "Et Philippo f.
+R. Ricardi L m. de dono R." ("And to Philip, son of King Richard, fifty marks as a gift"), but little is known afterwards.

 In fiction

 William Shakespeare depicted Philip of Cognac as "Philip the Bastard" in his play, The Life and Death of King John (mid-1590s).
 In this, he is the son of Lady Faulconbridge, widow of Sir Robert Faulconbridge, and learns of his true paternity in the first scene: